 Probiotics have

-been shown to be helpful when given as a supplement.
+been shown at times to be helpful when given as a supplement.

 Vitamin D status in children and young adults with